Action assembly theory: Definition

 Action assembly theory seeks to explain message behavior (both verbal and nonverbal).
 It is a communication theory that emphasizes psychological and social influences on human action.
-The goal is to examine and describe the links between the cognition and behavior-how an individuals thoughts get transformed into action.
+The goal is to examine and describe the links between the cognition and behavior-how an individual's thoughts get transformed into action.
 According to the psychology wiki, action assembly theory describes the production of behavior in two essential processes: the retrieval of procedural elements from long-term memory, and the organization of these elements to form an output representation of action to be taken.
 For example, assembly is considered a top-to-bottom process that begins with more general strategy and goes to a more specific idea about communicating the specific message.

 Retrieval of procedural elements

 The idea of procedural record is at the center of action assembly.
 These records contain information about action, outcomes, and situations.
 These records are locked in the individual's memory where it remembers past behaviors for the future.

 A procedural record is at the center of action assembly.
 It is a personal nugget of truth about past behavior stockpiled for future use, part of an individual's memory system in which information about how to execute various behaviors is stored.
 Procedural records contain information about action, outcomes, and situations; for example, traveling at excessive speed (action) in a zone that specifies low speed limit (situation) can result in the issuance of a ticket (outcome).

 Procedural records have different levels of strength.
 Some are mere scratches that barely leave a trace in the mind, while others are well-worn into long-term memory.

 A central aspect of the action assembly theory is specifying the processes that link procedural records to behavioral representations.
 The activation process is the process used to select particular procedural records.
 For example, if a parent disciplined a child for stealing, all procedural records relevant to this goal and situation would be activated.
 In turn, if a common disciplinary tactic was to take away toys and play items, a procedural record of that would be activated quickly.